macluiggy/pokemon-fullstack-intern/README.md

-# Fullstack Java/TypeScript webpack template
+# Fullstack Java/TypeScript webpack templateddd

 This is a template for a fullstack app made completely with JavaScript